 Daniel Gutierrez is an Assistant Professor in the Counselor Education program at William & Mary, the coordinator of the addictions emphasis for the Clinical Mental Health Counseling program, and the faculty director of the New Leaf Clinic.

 Prior to W&M, he served as an Assistant Professor at the University of North Carolina Charlotte in the department of counseling for three years.
-He is also a Licensed Professional Counselor in North Carolina, Florida, and Virginia with experience working in outpatient addiction settings, community counseling clinics, behavioral hospitals and private practice.
+He is also a Licensed Professional Counselor in North Carolina, Florida, and Virginia with experience working in outpatient addiction settings, community counseling clinics, behavioral hospitals and private practice, and a Certified Substance Abuse Counselor.
 His clinical interests include working with underserved and vulnerable populations struggling with addiction and other mental health concerns.

 Ph.D. in Counselor Education, University of Central Florida, 2014